ZWPlayer Method Description

 Return Value: None

-Detailed Description: Calling this function removes all loaded subtitles from the player.
+Detailed Description: Calling this function will remove all loaded subtitles from the player.

 5. Chapters